microsoft/WhatTheHack/016-AppMigration/Student/Challenge-01.md

 One thing to consider is that some resources have a limit to how many characters are in a name.
 So, keeping your prefix to under 6 characters.
 Come up with a prefix you can use for all the labs.

-**IMPORTANT: Whenever you see (prefix) in the labs, preplace that with the prefix you come up with.**
+**IMPORTANT: Whenever you see (prefix) in the labs, replace that with the prefix you come up with.**